Tuesday July 17, 2018

 Although prices have been on a steady decline in many legal markets, including Colorado and Oregon, cannabis flower remains the leading staple of marijuana industry culture.
 And while some speculate flower’s share of the market could continue to decline with concentrates on the rise, there’s really no indication that flower is going away anytime soon.

 Even with products like edibles, concentrates and vape cartridges taking up considerable market share, flower’s stronghold still remains.
 In states like Oregon and Colorado, flower accounts for about 50% of all purchases made.
 On top of that, it’s important to note that many consumers enjoy flower alongside some of their other favorite products as well.
 For example, a person may have their favorite type of edible while also enjoying a joint of their favorite flower.

-In an independent study conducted by JAEB Designs at an iBake social club in Denver, 95% of concentrate consumers said that they still consume flower regularly – the outliers in this case were heavy concentrate consumers who claimed to not feel strong enough effects from flower alone.
+In an independent study conducted by JAEB Designs at an iBake social lounge in Denver, 95% of concentrate consumers said that they still consume flower regularly – the outliers in this case were heavy concentrate consumers who claimed to not feel strong enough effects from flower alone.

 So, even though flower’s market share may be eaten into by concentrates, edibles and other products, it appears that it will continue being a consumer favorite.
 One more thing to consider is the increased popularity of home growing in legal states, too.
 More consumers are growing their own cannabis at home and turning to dispensaries for processed products like concentrates and edibles.
 This could account for the reduced market share of flower and provide an explanation as to why flower’s popularity is still high without any correlation to decreased sales.